 Time off work

 – Hospital (whenever standing or walking)

-This fact sheet is a brief overview of bunion management, produced by our Foot and Ankle Surgeon Dr James Clayton.
-To make an appointment or enquiry with Dr Clayton or a member of our foot and ankle team, contact 08 8362 7788 or email firstname.lastname@example.org.
+To make an appointment or enquiry with our Foot and Ankle Surgeon, Dr Anthony Nguyen or a member of our foot and ankle team, contact 08 8362 7788 or email firstname.lastname@example.org.